Diversity-ParetoOptimal/ParetoR/README.md

 #### Acknowledgements ####

-Great appreciation to Dr. *Name Temporarily Removed for Blind Review*, Dr. *Name Temporarily Removed for Blind Review*, and Dr. Wilfred De Corte for guidance and feedback on development of the program.
+Great appreciation to Dr. Dan Newman, Dr. Serena Wee, and Dr. Wilfred De Corte for guidance and feedback on development of the program.

 #### Web Application ####

-We also developed a user-friendly web application to implement the Pareto-Optimal technique described in the current package (http: *Link Temporarily Removed for Blind Review*).
+We also developed a user-friendly web application to implement the Pareto-Optimal technique described in the current package (https://qchelseasong.shinyapps.io/ParetoR/).
 The web application (like the ParetoR package) uses only a correlation matrix, selection ratio, proportion of applicants from the minority group, and subgroup d values as input.
 It then provides a full set of Pareto solutions and their corresponding predictor weights.